smeg-of-lister/chunteyDuino/README.md

 ## STM32 Blue Pill version

-I currently use a STM32F104C8 Blue Pill to develop chunteyDuino as I can use its USART to send debug information back to a serial console (the Arduino Nano isn't fast enough to do this with its soft serial and play back pulses at the same time).
+I currently use a STM32F103C8 Blue Pill to develop chunteyDuino as I can use its USART to send debug information back to a serial console (the Arduino Nano isn't fast enough to do serial and reliably play back pulses at the same time).
 From my experiences, both the ZX Spectrum and Amstrad CPC seem happy loading from a non-inverting 3.3v signal via their cassette ports.
 See the diagram below for connections.

 ![](chunteyDuino_bluepill.png)

-### Arduino IDE configuration
+#### Arduino IDE configuration

-_placeholder_
+You will need to install the STM32Duino core in the Arduino IDE and preferably the STM32 HID Bootloader on your BluePill board.
+A fantastic guide on how to do this is available [here](https://www.youtube.com/watch?v=Myon8H111PQ).

-## Currently Implemented TZX Block Types
+### Currently Implemented TZX Block Types

 ID|Description|Notes
 :-:|:----------|:----